srobinson0586/ttg-basic/1-python-programming/1.21_classes_and_objects/knowledge_check.md

     ANSWER:
     ```

-6. Which operator is used to access attributes and methods of a class?
+8. Which operator is used to access attributes and methods of a class?
 How would you access an attribute called `price` of an object called `item` of class `Product`?
     ```
     ANSWER:
     ```

+9. What are getter and setter functions?
+Why would you use them instead of just modifying an attribute directly?
+    ```
+    ANSWER:
+    ```

-7. Which "dunder" method needs to be created for the class `Product` so that two instances of `Product` can be compared for equality?
+10. Which "dunder" method needs to be created for the class `Product` so that two instances of `Product` can be compared for equality?
     ```
     ANSWER:
     ```